walmartlabs/concord-website/docs/plugins/git.md

 ## Pull

-The `pull` action of the `git` task can be used to pull/incorporate changes from a remote `origin/branch` into the current checked out branch.
+The `pull` action of the `git` task can be used to pull changes from another branch from the remote `origin` into the current checked out branch.

 It simply uses the minimal common parameters with the addition of the `remoteBranch` parameter:

 - `remoteBranch`: Required, name of remote `origin/branch` from where the changes are pulled.

-Below example is equivalent of something like `git pull origin myRemoteBranch`.
-Inorder to use `pull` action in your concord flow, `clone` action should be performed first.
-And input for `workingDir` param should be same as what was used in `clone` action.
-Else you will end up with `repository not found` exception.
+Below example is equivalent to `git pull origin myRemoteBranch`.
+In order to use a `pull` action in your concord flow, you have to run a `clone` action first so that a repository clone is available in the `workingDir`.
+The value for the `workingDir` parameter should be same as what was used in `clone` action, otherwise you end up with an `repository not found` exception.

 ```yaml
 flows: